taylorwagner/caloriecountercapstone1/README.md

 ### Calorie Counter Version 2.0

-Adjust feature: only allow the creator of a group to delete a group instead of any user, security concern
+Adjust feature due to security concern: only allow the creator of a group to delete a group instead of any user

-Improve organization of code files: move all test files into a directory and break up routes into separate directories/files to shorten app.py file and to easier parse and/or debug
+Improve organization of code to easier parse and/or debug: move all test files into a directory and break up routes into separate directories/files to shorten app.py file

-Add features: allow users to log exercises to retrieve a net calorie count for each day and include a messaging or commenting ability for users to communicate directly
+Add features to improve user experience: allow users to log exercises to retrieve a net calorie count for each day and include a messaging or commenting ability for users to communicate directly